chinamike65/hugo-tuolesi/content/book3/book3en.md

 The content includes: what is a precious human body; the value of a precious human body; the conditions for obtaining a precious human body; the rarity of a precious human body; cherishing a precious human body.

 Many people have been studying Buddhism for a long time, and they recite sutras and mantras diligently every day.
-However, they may have never considered a problem, or they may have never realized that it is a problem, which is about their own body, this fleshly body, what does it have?
+However, they may never have considered a problem, or they may never have  realized that it is a problem, which is about their own body, this body of flesh and bone.
+What does it have?
 What does it do?

-Because we have to rely on this body to practice, to get rid of troubles, to obtain happiness, until liberation and becoming a Buddha.
+We have to rely on this body to practice, to get rid of ignorance, and obtain happiness, through to liberation and becoming a Buddha.

 So, we should know more about ourselves.

 173

-1. What is a human body full of precious time?
-To liberate and become a Buddha, one must use the body to practice.
+#### 1. What is a precious human body full of freedoms?

+To liberate ourselves and become a Buddha, one must use the body to practice.

 However, everyone's physical conditions are different.
-For liberation, what kind of human body is the most extraordinary?
-The most useful and precious thing is to fill the human body with leisure.
+For reaching liberation, what kind of human body is the most extraordinary?
+The most useful and precious thing is the precious human body full of freedom.

-A human body full of freedom is a human body that has the eighteen conditions of eight freedoms and ten advantages.
+A precious human body full of freedom is a human body that has the eighteen conditions of eight freedoms and ten endowmwents.

 ##### (1) The eight freedoms of human beings